7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Virtual-Networking.md

 # Azure Administration - Virtual Networking

+## Azure Virtual Networks

+An Azure virtual network is a logical isolation of the Azure cloud that's dedicated to your subscription.
+It is used to provision and manage VPNs in Azure and link virtual networks with an on-premises with hybrid or cross-premises solutions to prevent overlap.
 Virtual Networks consist of one of more Address Space(s) available IP ranges that are typically from RFC 1918, but not exclusively, which are allocating for you use within your VNet

 - Exists within a specific subscription
 - Region VNet Peering - Exists within a specific region, peering two Vnets in same regions